-Designed to accommodate 5,000 delegates, the venue also includes a 4,000m² main hall – the largest pillar-free ballroom in Europe – and a space that can be divided into six sections to allow for simultaneous events to take place, thanks to sliding partitions.
+Designed to accommodate 5,000 delegates, the venue also includes a 4,000m² main hall and a space that can be divided into six sections to allow for simultaneous events to take place, thanks to sliding partitions.

 In addition, there is a 1,500-seat auditorium, 12 flexible meeting rooms, a double-height glass atrium with views of the surrounding Coldra Woods and a 2,500m2 outdoor plaza.
 The meeting rooms and main hall have also been designed to allow for natural daylight to fill the spaces and create a softer and more inviting environment.